 - Continue by adding the flour, salt, cardamom, and rose water and mix for about 30 seconds or until you have a smooth dough.

 - You can roll out the dough (1/2 inch thick) on a lightly floured surface and use a very small (1 inch) round cookie cutter to cut out the cookies.
-OR using a tablespoon measure, pull out a small amount of dough and using your hands turn the dough into a small round ball and place on the baking sheet.
+OR, using a tablespoon measure, pull out a small amount of dough and using your hands turn the dough into a small round disc and place it on the baking sheet.

-- Keep the cookies about an inch apart to make sure they don’t bake into one another.
+- Keep the cookies about an inch apart.
 The number of cookies will depend on the size of the cookies you created.

 - Bake in the oven for up to 15 minutes, depending on the size of the cookies.

 - Caution: These cookies are quite brittle and crumbly when they come out of the oven.
-Remove from the oven, leave on the cookie sheet until completely cooled.
+Remove from the oven, and leave on the cookie sheet until entirely cooled.

 - Once cooled, remove from the baking pan and keep them in an airtight container and refrigerate for freshness.